About Tyne & Wear Archives & Museums

 We hold collections of international importance in archives, art, science and technology, archaeology, military and social history, fashion and natural sciences.

 TWAM has been awarded funding from Arts Council to act as a Bridge organisation.
-The only museum service to take on a Bridge role, TWAM is one of 10 Bridge organisations across the UK using their experience and expertise to connect children and young people with art and culture.
+The only museum service to take on a Bridge role, TWAM is one of 10 Bridge organisations across the UK using its experience and expertise to connect children and young people with art and culture.

 TWAM also delivers the Museum Development programme for the North East.
 The programme is a comprehensive, effective and collaborative response to the needs of museums in the North East and the communities they serve.
 As a result TWAM supports a total of 55 museums operating in the North East.